Are Modern Speech Enhancement Systems Vulnerable to Adversarial Attacks?: Adversarial Attacks

 Along with optimizing the adversarial loss \eqref{eq:attack_objective}, we adapt the \acf{ph} model proposed in \cite{schonherr2018adversarial}: the perturbation $\delta\!\in\!\mathbb{C}^{F\times T}$ is optimized using a psychoacoustic model, such that the added adversarial noise $\delta$ is masked by the mixture $\Yuser$.

 \paragraph*{Hearing threshold $H$ (dB SPL).} $H_{q,n}$ is the per-time-frequency audibility limit: it combines the absolute threshold in quiet with signal-dependent masking, so that perturbations kept below $H$ are hidden for the listener.
 Following \cite{schonherr2018adversarial}, we estimate $H$ from noisy observation $\Yuser$ with the MPEG-1 psychoacoustic model.
-For reproducibility, we use an open source implementation\footnote{\url{https://github.com/RUB-SysSec/dompteur/tree/main/standalone-psychoacoustic-filtering}}.
+For reproducibility, we use an open-source implementation\footnote{\url{https://github.com/RUB-SysSec/dompteur/tree/main/standalone-psychoacoustic-filtering}}.

 \paragraph*{Spectral difference $D$ (dB).} We define the perturbation per bin relative to the peak magnitude, as in \cite{schonherr2018adversarial}: